mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Car obstructing turning into Manor Park.
+It's been there for over a month., 20th May :- [7597260](https://www.fixmystreet.com/report/7597260)
 - Pothole on cycleway, could cause accident, 20th May :- [7596943](https://www.fixmystreet.com/report/7596943)
 - Hanging into the path at head height, 20th May :- [7596851](https://www.fixmystreet.com/report/7596851)
 - Lights turn red on PE way for a few seconds when no other traffic/ pedestrians are present., 20th May :- [7596361](https://www.fixmystreet.com/report/7596361)